 Medical literature has confirmed what we have known for many years: stress plays a tremendous role in the initiation or progression of chronic disease.
 In fact, 80% of all healthcare visits are due to stress-related causes.
-Our daily thoughts, our life experiences, and our past traumas can play a tremendous role in how we feel today and into the future.
+Our daily thoughts, life experiences, and past traumas can play a tremendous role in how we feel today and into the future.
 At NYCIM, we understand the need to help each of our patients feel cared for and listened to.

 What mind-body techniques are used at NYCIM?